-Dr. Shobe serves as Senior Research Fellow in the Office for Diversity and Inclusion.
+Dr. Shobe serves as Director of Research in the Office for Diversity and Inclusion.
 Her research foci are related to health disparities and anti-poverty initiatives for traditionally underserved populations, particularly low-income Latino, African American, Native American, and Marshallese communities.
 Findings from these research projects are of critical relevance to national and international policy development.
 Dr. Shobe has served as PI or Co-PI on a number of federal and foundation grants and is currently managing multiple, interdisciplinary research and training grants in her areas of focus.
 In her role as Senior Research Fellow, she has collaborated with UA colleagues in Biology, Exercise Science, STEM Education, Medicine, Social Work, and in the Honors College and the Office of Equal Opportunity and Compliance (OEOC) on diversity and inclusion-related grant proposals.
 Dr. Shobe is available to provide support to UA faculty and staff working on diversity and inclusion-related projects.

 Clinical Assistant Professor, School of Journalism